wp-plugins/football-pool/readme.txt

 = 2.4.0 =
 * **Important!** Changes were made in the score table.
 If you're upgrading from a previous version please do a full recalculation after the upgrade.
-* Finally a layout that is more optimized for mobile devices.
+* New HTML and CSS that works better on mobile devices.
 Choose the new layout in the options (default "off" for upgrades and "on" for new installs).
+Old layout is deprecated and will be removed in a future version.
-* New option: Users (not admins) will be redirected to a configurable page after registration (defaults to homepage).
+* New option: users (not admins) will be redirected to a configurable page after registration (defaults to homepage).
+* New option: joker multiplier can now be changed in the options.
+* Removed the userselector widget and placed the functionality on the charts page.
+This wasn't working for mobile devices where in a lot of themes widgets are placed at the bottom of the page.

 = 2.3.8 =
 * Bug fix: the score calculation contained a bug for installs with a big gap in the user ID's.
 Thanks Sergio for reporting the bug and helping me with the debug info.